 How to avoid this: Uniqueness and Specificity are key.
 Select a business name that will allow your audience to find you in the online crowd.
 And, if changing your name is part of your rebranding plans, choose a name that reflects who your company is and what you do.

 Hershey’s rebrand failure

-Hershey’s is a company well-known for their sweet chocolate confections.
+Hershey’s is a company well-known for its sweet chocolate confections.
 Sadly, their 2009 rebrand drew lots of attention; but the reason wasn’t sweet.

 Hershey’s goal for their rebrand was to embrace their past while preparing for their future with a new, more modern logo design.

 Hershey’s original logo featured a 3-dimensional design depicting their name and a dainty, silver-wrapped Hershey’s Kiss at the far right side.
-Their new logo, while utilizing a flat, modern style and font, remains reminiscent of the previous, well-known logo.
+While utilizing a flat, modern style and font, their new logo remains reminiscent of the previous, well-known logo.
 However, the reworked Kiss strongly resembles a brown, stylized steaming pile of poo.
 This did not go unnoticed.